Solar Cycle Observations: Sunspot Number

 The production of the SN series was was ceased in the 1980s in Z\"urich and smoothly transmitted to Brussels (Sunspot Index and Long-term Solar Observations project, SILSO -- \url{http://sidc.be/silso}), where it is continued in the form of the International Sunspot Number, ISN \citep{clette07}.
 SILSO continues using the same formula (Eq.~\ref{Eq:WSN}) for ISN but changed the methodology so that not only a single primary observer's data, but a weighted sum of all available data are used for each day.

-For more than a century, the WSN was the golden standard' in solar studies, but then several problems had been identified, including impossibility of its update with newly recovered data. \cite{hoyt98a} developed a new index, called \textit{Group sunspot number}, GSN (or GN), based on a weighted sum of the number of sunspot groups reported for each day by all possible observers.
+For more than a century, the WSN was the ``gold standard" in solar studies, but then several problems were identified, including difficulties maintaining consistency with new data. \cite{hoyt98a} developed a new index, called \textit{Group sunspot number}, GSN (or GN), based on a weighted sum of the number of sunspot groups reported for each day by all possible observers.
 They neglected the number of individual spots as less reliably detected. \cite{hoyt98a} added a lot of new data not known to R. Wolf and his successors and, most importantly, published the entire database of raw data, making it possible to assess the uncertainties and add or revise the data if needed.
 This also allows evaluation of the related uncertainties.
 The database of individual historical observations is continuously updated at \url{http://haso.unex.es/?q=content/data} \citep{vaquero16}.

 After a careful study, several issues have been found in the WSN/ISN dataset, such as discontinuous transitions between different observers or changed methodology \citep[e.g.,][]{leussu13,clette14}.
 These obvious discontinuities have been ad-hoc corrected in the revised ISN series, which have been also normalized to A. Wolfer as the reference observer -- the latter leads to a scaling factor of 1.667 with respect to the classical WSN.
 This forms the ISN version 2 dataset which is considered as a current version \citep{clette16}, as shown by the green curve in Figure~\ref{Fig:SA}.
 A new revision of the ISN, version 3, is pending in the near future as the first consensus dataset using the best of our present-day knowledge.